ssdeanx/DeanmachinesAI/README.md

 - **[Swagger UI](http://localhost:4111/swagger-ui)**
 - **[Project Playground](http://localhost:4111/)**

-For more in-depth technical details on agent orchestration, tool integrations, and system design, please consult our comprehensive documentation within the `/docs` folder.
+For more technical details on agent orchestration, tool integrations, and system design, please consult our comprehensive documentation within the `/docs` folder.

 ---